jthies/dcse-summerschool/README.md

 ---

-**All following steps require that the software Docker is running on your computer**
+**All following steps require that the software Docker is running on your computer.
+Moreover, if Docker complains about permissions, you should execute the scripts with `sudo`**.

 ---